aws-samples/amazon-mq-migration-from-ibm-mq/step-6.md

     ```

     We will now create the deployment package using SAM(Serverless Access Model) template to upload the code and provision the resources.
 SAM makes it easy to deploy serverless resources like API gateway and lamndda functions.
 More information about SAM can be found [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html).The template only deploys one instance of the container but you can add additional instances of the container by modifying the ECS [TaskDefintion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html#cfn-ecs-service-desiredcount).You can easily go upto 50 producer threads on a single instance of the container.
-If you need more than that you can increase the desired count. **The thread count specified in the trigger message would then apply to each of the container.**
+If you need more than that you can increase the desired count. **The thread count specified in the trigger message would then apply to each of the container.** Go back to your root directory and run the following command.

     ``` bash
-    cd sample-with-amq-producer
+    cd sample-with-amq-producer/
     ```
     In the next step, we will build the source code and deploy it as a docker conatiner within ECS.

     ``` bash
     mvn clean deploy